 - Isolating from friends and family.

-Psychological changes in people addicted to cocaine
+Psychological changes in addicts

 When you use cocaine, you are flooding your brain cells with the naturally occurring chemical, dopamine.
 This is what creates the euphoric feeling you get from your first hit.
 However, since the excess dopamine has nowhere to go, it blocks your brain cells from communicating, and after prolonged use, you’ll need larger amounts of cocaine to produce that initial high.

 As a result of this, you may start experiencing: